Published 19th May. 2022

 Well-loved by the world’s jet-set and home to Italy’s (and arguably Europe’s) most popular stretch of coastline, the Amalfi Coast is synonymous with outstanding beauty and laid-back luxury.
 Pastel-hued houses tumble down chiselled cliffsides towards the twinkling Tyrrhenian sea and hidden among this rugged exterior you’ll find some of the world’s most coveted hotels and celebrated restaurants.
 The hilltop towns of Positano, Amalfi and Ravello form the leading trio of this film-star-stunning Italian region and it’s easy to see why the quintessentially Mediterranean landscape (now listed as a UNESCO World Heritage site) has been bestowed the moniker of Divina Costiera (‘Divine Coast’).
 Given its ever-increasing popularity, it can be difficult to decide on the best time to visit and although summer promises the most favourable weather, you’ll be hard-pressed to find a quiet corner between June and August.
-Read on for our advice on the best time to visit the Amalfi Coast.
+Read on for our advice on the best time to visit the Amalfi Coast on your next holiday to Italy.

 Visiting the Amalfi Coast during the winter months is generally not recommended, as the weather can turn cold and damp, and many of the hotels, shops and restaurants close their doors during the off-season.
 Nevertheless, the lack of crowds allows the freedom to properly explore the hilltop towns and while the weather may not always be on its best behaviour, visiting over Christmas offers a peaceful Italian escape.
 Visit the mesmerising Luci d'Artista Light Show in Salerno, held from November to January, or ring in the New Year on the Spiaggia Grande beach in Positano, which transforms into an open-air disco until dawn.